Introduction

 Objects

-The directory can store any object, and if you pass in a key in your resource context, you may want to load the object (with its properties) based on this key.
+The directory can store any object, and if you pass in an id in your resource context, you may want to load the object (with its properties) based on this id.

 To do this you can use the ds.object

 built-in.
-Objects are resolved based on their type
+Objects are resolved based on their object_type

 value.